oslabs-beta/hacheQL/DOCUMENTATION.md

 <details><summary>Expand for details</summary>

 ### Syntax

+> Note: This function signature is designed to mimic [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch).

 ```javascript
 hacheQL(endpoint[, options])
 ```
-The function signature is designed to mimic [the Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/fetch).

 ### Parameters
 - `endpoint` \<string>
   - The URL endpoint for the GraphQL request.
 Analogous to the Fetch API's 'resource' parameter.
   - If the URL contains the GraphQL query in a query string (see the next bullet for an example), then the `options` argument may not be necessary.
 However, you won't be getting much benefit from HacheQL in that case.
-HacheQL's real utility comes in caching GraphQL requests made using the POST method (which is far more common).
+HacheQL's real utility comes in caching GraphQL requests made using the POST method (which allows for more complex queries).

   - An example of a GraphQL query contained in the URL's query string:
   ```javascript